 What is your ministry area?

-You can target your church postcard for delivery to certain ZIP codes.
+You can target your church direct mailers for delivery to certain ZIP codes.
 You can target addresses within a certain radius from your church – typically up to three miles if you’re located in a densely populated area, up to 5 miles in a suburban setting or up to 10 miles in a rural area.
 Or if you have official parish boundaries, you can target that area.

 Create a profile of your congregation.